 This is a personal pet peeve of mine, so bear with me.

 Cape Cod is separated from the rest of Massachusetts by the Cape Cod Canal, which was completed in 1914.
-Technically surrounded on all sides by water and only reachable on land by crossing a bridge, Cape Cod is an island.
+Technically surrounded by water and only reachable on land by crossing a bridge, Cape Cod is an island.

 Remember: You can be IN a town, ON Cape Cod.